markondej/cpp-icmplib/README.md

 # A C++ header-only ICMP/ICMPv6 Ping library

-This is cross-platform library, which allows performing system-like ping requests from C++ applications without need of use system "ping" command.
+cpp-icmplib is simple header-only cross-platform library, which allows performing system-like ping requests from C++ applications without need of using system "ping" command.
-As library is socket-based, on most operating systems, it will require administrator privilages (root) to run.
+As this library is socket-based, on most operating systems, it will require administrator privilages (root) to run.

 ## How to use